 When updating OmniFocus from an earlier version of the app, you may be prompted to migrate your database to a format capable of supporting the features of the latest version of the app.
 This article covers the database migration required to sync with OmniFocus 3 for iOS, as well as other database migrations that may not be immediately required (for example, the type of migration that you might encounter after updating your Mac to OmniFocus 2.6).

-OmniFocus 2 observes which other copies of the app you are using to sync your database.
-Shortly after all of your Macs with OmniFocus have updated to a version compatible with the new database format, the Migration window gives the green light to make the transition to the new, improved database format.
+OmniFocus observes which other copies of the app you are using to sync your database, and shortly after all of your devices with OmniFocus have updated to a version compatible with the new database format, the Migration window gives the green light to make the transition to the new database format.
 Here’s an example of the type of Migration prompt you may see, from our first database format change in OmniFocus 2.6 for Mac and OmniFocus 2.15 for iOS, which added support for end-to-end encryption:

 Choose Migrate Database, and voilà!
 OmniFocus syncs your database in the new format to all of your devices.
 If you choose Later on the Mac, or dismiss the prompt with Done on iOS, you’ll be prompted to migrate again in one day.
 Alternatively, if you dismissed the prompt but later change your mind, or if you don’t want to wait to be prompted to migrate, you can use Migrate Database… from the OmniFocus for Mac File menu item or OmniFocus for iOS Settings to migrate sooner.